NillionNetwork/nildb/docs/build-on-nildb.md

 ## Documentation

-An OpenAPI documentation site is available at `{APP_NODE_PUBLIC_ENDPOINT}/openapi.json` when the node is running and the `openapi-spec` feature is enabled.
+An OpenAPI documentation site is available at `{APP_NODE_PUBLIC_ENDPOINT}/openapi.json` when the node is running and the `openapi` feature is enabled.

 ## Running nilDB Locally